EdCharbeneau/BlazeDown/BlazeDown/wwwroot/sample-data/example.md

 Blazor is quite an amazing idea and worthy experiment.
 It's exciting to see how easy it was to create an experiment like BlazeDown.
 Using mostly C# and existing .NET libraries, a client-side Markdown editor was created with minimal effort.

-While Blazor clearly has flaws, **as one would expect from an early in development experiment**, if Blazor was a matured product and the hacks shown above were not necessary the entire process of creating BlazeDown would have been simple and straight forward.
-Even with the inconveniences mentioned above, the BlazeDown experiment is quite a success.

 It's exciting to see Blazor being built.
 The community is experimenting right along side the dev team providing feedback, issues and pull request on [the Blazor GitHub repo](https://github.com/aspnet/Blazor).